kashmir96/osoappliance/content/directory/appliance-repair-technicians/jones-services.md

 categories: ["New Zealand"]
 tags: ["Tauranga"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technicians/jones-services.webp
+ image: /img/laundryappliance/158.webp
- alt: 'Logo for Jones Services the New Zealand from Tauranga'
+ alt: 'NewZealand from jonesservices'
 ---

 # Jones Services is an Appliance Repair Technician Company operating in Tauranga, New Zealand.